impressto/arcana/docs/memory/arcana-project-memory.md

 **Stakeholders:** Development Team, End Users
 **Implementation:** Added confirmation modal with clear warning message about data loss and action irreversibility

+### Direct Step Navigation for Populated Wizards
+**Date:** October 2, 2025
+**Description:** Enable direct navigation to any step by clicking step indicators when wizard contains content
+**Rationale:** Users with populated wizards (from samples, imports, or manual entry) should be able to jump directly to any step instead of being forced to navigate sequentially with Next/Previous buttons
+**Status:** Implemented
+**Impact:** Significant workflow improvement - users can quickly jump to any section for editing, reviewing, or reference without tedious sequential navigation
+**Stakeholders:** Development Team, End Users
+**Implementation:** Enhanced ProgressIndicator component with content detection logic and click handlers:
+- Added hasContent() function to detect meaningful content in spec or memory data
+- Made step indicators clickable with hover effects when content exists
+- Added visual feedback (cursor pointer, hover colors, tooltips) for better UX
+- Preserves existing sequential navigation for empty wizards to maintain guided experience

 ### Smooth Scroll to Edit Forms
 **Date:** October 2, 2025
 **Description:** Add smooth scrolling to edit forms when clicking "Edit" buttons in memory steps and "Add/Edit Feature" buttons in spec steps